metamaps/snorlax/README.md

 Snorlax DEMANDS that you define two separate methods for the index action to work properly:
 - `public_records` - records which are available publicly (ie, they can be viewed even if current_user is nil)
-- `visible_recordss` - records which the current user is allowed to access.
+- `visible_records` - records which the current user is allowed to access.

 ```
 class StaryusController < Snorlax::Base